torpkev/bazaar_docs/howtouse.md

 Bazaar adds 4 new flags to WorldGuard that can be used to limit Bazaar use in WorldGuard regions

 create-shop

 This flag when set will either allow or deny creating Bazaar shops in the region

 use-admin-shop

 This flag when set will either allow or deny using Admin/server shops in the region

 use-shop

 This flag when set will either allow or deny using player shops in the region

 use-clan-shop

 This flag when set will either allow or deny using clan shops in the region

+Note: You can change the name of these flags in the config file

 If you wanted to create a specific shop for a player, you would apply create-shop ALLOW to members and add them as a member of the region.
 You would leave use-shop as ALLOW for everyone.